Programmatic Innovations that Accord with the Retention of Women in STEM Careers: Results

-One immediate result of adopting an inclusive, cohort-building mindset was the admittance of Sophomores as declared majors.
+One immediate result of adopting an inclusive, cohort-building mindset was the admittance of Sophomores (second-year students) as declared majors.
 This practice began in 2013 and helped explain the significant increase in ``declared'' column between 2012 and 2013.
-Prior to that year, a `gate-keeping' mindset was prevalent in the Physics Group, which required majors to show proficiency in upper-level coursework.
-This change in mindset and practice afforded students an earlier opportunity to participate in activities as members of the cohort, including a greater sense of connection to the discipline.
+Therefore, declared majors include second-, third-, and fourth-year students intentionally pursuing a physics degree.
+Prior to 2013, a `gate-keeping' mindset was more prevalent in the Physics Group, which required majors to show proficiency in upper-level coursework.
+This change in mindset and practice afforded students earlier access as members of the cohort, including a greater sense of connection to the discipline.
 This decision does not fully account for all the increases observed, since the number of graduates also increased significantly after 2016.

 Lastly, the noticeable increases of physics majors and graduates cannot be due to a weakening of the program or a loosening of accountability for its majors.
 During the time period covered in Figure \ref{fig:Figure3}, the number of credit units for the major remained roughly the same.
-In fact, with the addition of the first-year colloquium and lab restructuring, one could make the argument that the amount of coursework increased by at least one unit during the time period.
-Student expectations and engagement heightened due to programmatic augmentation.
+In fact, with the addition of the first-year colloquium and lab restructuring (c.f., Sec.\ \ref{curricular}), one could make the argument that the amount of coursework increased by at least one unit during the time period.
+Student expectations and engagement heightened due to programmatic augmentation, which was evidenced by recognition for both individuals (Goldwater Scholar) and the program (SPS Chapter Award).